 Alter ego liability is a legal doctrine which holds certain business owners liable for the debts of the company.
 Liability only attaches if it can be shown there was no effective difference between a company and owner for purposes of debts, money management, and so forth.
 In these cases a judgement against a company will be collectible against the owner, and the reverse can be true in other cases.

 In this case the original complaint owner did not dismiss the charges of alter ego liability against the owner of the company.
 As a result the court found that the discharge injunction had been violated, and ordered the lawsuit be dismissed against the former owner for liability.

 Relief in California With Bankruptcy

 This case illustrates the wide reaching impact of a successful bankruptcy.
 But it also illustrates how important it is for anyone considering bankruptcy as an option to have qualified bankruptcy legal counsel.
-At The Bankruptcy Law Center we provide all the legal tools you will need to understand bankruptcy and successfully discharge or modify your debts.
 Contact us today.

 (image courtesy of Aidan Bartos)